The Wish (Introduction) [Springsteen on Broadway]

 She'd merrily make conversation with a broom handle,

-She believed that there was good faith, good heart, good hope in all citizens.
+she believed that there was good faith, good heart, good hope in all citizens.

 She gave the world a lot more credit perhaps than it deserves, but that was her way.